mattwparas/steel/docs/src/start/native-module.md

-# Making a new dynamic library
+# Making a Steel Module in Rust

+Sometimes you may want to create a Steel module by calling Rust.
+This can be useful to:

+- Optimize a performance critical codepath with Rust.
+- Take advantage of Rust's rich ecosystem.

+Whatever the case, Steel provides facilities to create reusable modules based on Rust code.
+Steel refers to these as `Native Modules`.

+## Guide

-In this guide, we'll make a new shared library that will wrap the `sys-info` crate.
+In this guide, we'll make a `Native Module` that will wrap the `sys-info` crate.
+There are roughly 3 steps:

-## Getting started
+1. Create a new Rust library of type "cdylib".
+1. Define a module and register types and functions to it.
+1. Build the Steel crate and install it to `$STEEL_HOME/native`.
+1. Use the library from Steel with `#%require-dylib`.

+### Creating a cdylib library

 To start, create a new library using `cargo`: